Lucarda/pdvst3/README.md

 ## current features

-* Multichannel audio in/out support
+- Multichannel audio in/out support
-* Midi in out support
+- Midi in out support
-* Play head information support (see examples)
+- Play head information support (see examples)

+## additional notes on macOS

+the plugin bundle is automatically build in github's CI and is not signed with an apple-developer id.
+To use the plugin downloaded from here you must remove its quarantine attributes:

+- open Applications/Utilities/Terminal
+- type "sudo xattr -r -d com.apple.quarantine" and add a space
+- drag the pdvst3.vst3 bundle onto Terminal to add the path
+- hit enter
+- enter your password.

+now you can place the bundle in your vst3 default dir and the host will find it and make it available.

 ![vst logo](VST_Compatible_Logo_Steinberg_with_TM.png)